Frequently Asked Questions about Gaia

 The cost of the Ariane 5 is more than twice that of Soyuz, which makes the Russian launch vehicle significantly more attractive.
 Gaia was subsequently sized so it could be launched with Soyuz.

 .
-Is the launch insured?
+Was the launch insured?